rit-spex/Icarus/README.md

 # Icarus

-This is an edited version od the default theme for [Ghost](http://github.com/tryghost/ghost/).
+This is an edited version of the default theme for [Ghost](http://github.com/tryghost/ghost/).

 &nbsp;